 We introduce a method for open-set deepfake detection designed to address situations where the model encounters unknown forgery techniques.
 To the best of our knowledge, this is the first work to investigate the open-set classification problem in the context of deepfakes.

-We make the following contributions. \begin{itemize} \item \textbf{Representation Learning algorithm}: We propose a variant of Supervised Contrastive Learning designed specifically for deepfake problems. \item \textbf{Good performance in Unknown Deepfake Classification}: The proposed algorithm demonstrates excellent performance compared to the Xception baseline in detecting unknown deepfakes \item \textbf{Competitive Performance in Known Deepfake Classification}: In the evaluation of known deepfakes, the proposed model performs competitively with state of the art methods.
+We make the following contributions. \begin{itemize} \item \textbf{Representation Learning algorithm}: We propose a variant of Supervised Contrastive Learning designed specifically for deepfake problems. \item \textbf{Good Performance in Unknown Deepfake Classification}: The proposed algorithm demonstrates excellent performance compared to the Xception baseline in detecting unknown deepfakes \item \textbf{Competitive Performance in Known Deepfake Classification}: In the evaluation of known deepfakes, the proposed model performs competitively with state-of-the-art methods.

-\item \textbf{Good performance as a open-set detector}: In distinguishing between real and deepfake data, we demonstrate that our feature learning method effectively captures a generalizable latent space.
+\item \textbf{Good Performance as an open-set detector}: In distinguishing between real and deepfake data, we demonstrate that our feature learning method effectively captures a generalizable latent space.
 Our approach exhibits superior open-set performance within the cross-manipulation protocol, highlighting its robustness and efficacy in handling diverse manipulation techniques.

-\item \textbf{Explainability through Visualization}: The use of UMAP projections \cite{mcinnes2018umap} reveals how the model effectively distinguishes between known and unknown classes, with unknown deepfakes clustering separately in the latent space.
-Furthermore, Grad-CAM visualizations \cite{selvaraju2017grad} of real images offer interpretable insights, demonstrating the model's focused attention on specific areas of interest.
-This dual approach enhances the understanding of the model's decision-making process and its capability to identify various deepfake manipulations.

 \end{itemize}